 If the total of all the reimbursements you receive is more than your adjusted basis in the destroyed or stolen property, you will have a gain on the casualty or theft.
-If you have already taken a deduction for a loss and you receive the reimbursement in a later year, you may have to include the gain in your income for the later year.
+If you have already taken a deduction for a loss and vou receive the reimbursement in a later year, you may have to include the gain in your income for the later year.
 Include the gain as ordinary income up to the amount of your deduction that reduced your tax for the earlier year.
 You may be able to postpone reporting any remaining gain as explained under Postponement of Gain, later.

 Actual reimbursement same as expected.
-If you receive exactly the reimbursement you expected to receive, you do not have any amount to include in your income or any loss to deduct.
+If you receive exactly the reimbursement you expected to receive, you do not have to include any of the reimbursement in your income and you cannot deduct any additional loss.

 Example.
-In December 2005, you had a collision while driving your personal car.
+In December 2009, you had a collision while driving your personal car.
 Repairs to the car cost \$950.
 You had \$100 deductible collision insurance.
 Your insurance company agreed to reimburse you for the rest of the damage.
-Because you expected a reimbursement from the insurance company, you did not have a casualty loss deduction in 2005.
+Because you expected a reimbursement from the insurance company, you did not have a casualty loss deduction in 2009.

-Due to the \$100 rule, you cannot deduct the \$100 you paid as the deductible.
-When you receive the \$850 from the insurance company in 2006, do not report it as income.
+Due to the \$500 rule, you cannot deduct the \$100 you paid as the deductible.
+When you receive the \$850 from the insurance company in 2010, do not report it as income.